MicronOxford/SIMcheck/README.md

           - axial FFT: profile plot?
           - option to not discard negatives before FFT?
         - report per. angle modulation contrast and/or minimum of these?
-        - project and/or montage Raw FFT to present as 1 image
-          - OR, remove raw FFT from raw checks / just for calibration?
         - raw Fourier central Z: explain /annotate output
       - tests, structure:
         - final empirical tests, param calibration, tolerances etc.